jonnyweatherly/aajonusnet/md/Interviews/Rae Bradbury Interview 2.md

 some store in the body as toxins.
 The body requires nutrients to cleanse them.
 When someone begins to eat only raw foods, especially plenty of raw fats and regularly raw meat, the old toxins are gradually cleansed away.
-One thirtysomething patient was 280 lbs. and was addicted to ice cream.
+One thirty-something patient was 280 lbs. and was addicted to ice cream.
 I trusted her instincts, that she needed the cream.
 I gave her recipes to make raw ice cream from raw cream, fruit and unheated honey.
 She made one daily, eating up to a gallon a day.
 Within 5 months she had lost 140 lbs. and